This post may contain affiliate links. Please see our Disclosure Policy for details

 Remove all the loosened grime with a damp microfiber cloth, then use the compressed air again to get the hard to reach areas.
 Keep blasting then wiping until your satisfied.

-Use the Magic Eraser again on any stubborn spots or scuff marks, then wipe up any dirty spray with the damp microfiber cloth.
+Use the Magic Eraser on any stubborn spots or scuff marks, then wipe up any dirty spray with the damp microfiber cloth.

 Grab some window cleaner and give your glass a quick cleaning.
 It should already be pretty clean thanks to your weekly cleaning routine.